 The professional identity of anglophone Canadian journalists: hypotheses suggested by a pilot study.

-Presentation to the Canadian Communications Association, Ottawa, June 3, 2015.
-Ivor Shapiro, Heather Rollwagen, Genevieve Bonin, Lindsay Fitzgerald
+Presentation to the Canadian Communications Association, Ottawa, June 3, 2015 by Ivor Shapiro, Heather Rollwagen, Genevieve Bonin, Lindsay Fitzgerald.

 Slides can be viewed here.

 For more publications from the Worlds of Journalism Study, globally, please see the study’s international website.